メインコンテンツにスキップ

 Clock Tower

-A small factory within the forest.
+A small factory within the forest — a recreated letterpress printing workshop

 The main entrance of the Ichigaya Letterpress Factory, a restored version of Dai Nippon Printing's Ichigaya Factory.